nrfconnect/ncs-zigbee/docs/configuring/other_ecosystems.rst

 1. Make sure that the Coordinator node is up and running.
 #.
 Make sure that the network is accepting new devices.
-   The most immediate way to verify this is to check if the **LED1** on the Zigbee Coordinator node.
+   The most immediate way to verify this is to check if the **LED 1** on the Zigbee Coordinator node.
    If the LED is on, the network is configured correctly and it is open to new nodes.

    .. note::